Policies

 Principal Investigator Eligibility and Assurances Policy

-The purpose of this Policy is to ensure that Sponsored Projects are led by qualified Principal Investigators who have the technical competence and administrative experience to assume responsibility for successful accomplishment of all aspects of the Sponsored Project.
-It is the policy of the University that only Eligible Personnel may serve as Principal Investigators since there must be direct accountability to the University, the Sponsor, and any governmental regulators.
+The purpose of this policy is to ensure that sponsored projects are led by qualified Principal Investigators who have the technical competence and administrative experience to assume responsibility for successful accomplishment of all aspects of the sponsored project.
+It is the policy of the university that only eligible personnel may serve as Principal Investigators since there must be direct accountability to the university, the Sponsor, and any governmental regulators.

 Facilities and Administrative Cost Recovery and Distribution

-Facilities and Administrative Negotiated Rate for Arcadia University (Effective July 1, 2020)
+Facilities and Administrative Negotiated Rate for Arcadia University (Effective 6/1/2024 to 5/31/2028)

 Financial Conflict of Interest Policy